wallace-js/wallace/README.md

 ### 1. Performance

-Wallace is perhaps the smallest and fastest loading framework out there.
+Wallace is perhaps the smallest (and hence fastest loading) framework out there.
 Here are the bundle sizes of some implementations of the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) app:

 ![Bar chart of bundle sizes](./assets/size-compressed.jpg)

 This makes Wallace ideal for:

 - Landing pages that need to load fast.
-- Situations where resources or connectivity are limited.
+- Situations where processing power or connectivity are limited.
-- Apps where users switch pages frequently (with bundles this small a multi-page PWA performs better than a SPA).
+- Apps where users switch pages frequently (Service worker + small bundles works better than a SPA).

-And its DOM updates are pretty fast too.
+And its DOM operations are pretty fast too.
 Here is the time\* in milliseconds to create 1000 rows on the benchmark app:

 ![Bar chart of times to create 1000 rows](./assets/run1k.jpg)

 But you rarely need _fast_.
-You just need to avoid _slow_ - which happens in more complex scenarios than benchmarks cover.
-And the only _real_ protection against that is **freedom**, which we'll cover in a sec.
+You just need to avoid _slow_ - which creeps in on more complex scenarios than a benchmark can replicate.
+And the only _real_ protection against that is **freedom**.

 _\* Times are taken from local runs, using non-keyed implementations where available.
 Will submit for an official run soon.
 Bundle sizes would be identical._